vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 associated TLSA RRset.
 The same also applies if the client obtained the denial of existence proof via another method, such as through direct DNS queries.
-Based on the TLS client's local policy, it MAY then terminate the connection or MAY continue using WebPKI based server authentication.
+Based on the TLS client's local policy, it MAY then terminate the connection or MAY continue using PKIX based server authentication.

 Extension pins MUST also be cleared upon the completion of a DANE